 If Taiwan is not high on your list of ‘must cycle’ destinations, you should probably reconsider that list.
 Taiwan KOM is a 105km race almost entirely uphill.
-Since the inaugural edition in 2012, this Asian brute of a climb has attracted high profile riders; Vincenzo Nibali won it this year in an astonishingly fast time of a little over 3 hours.
+Since the inaugural edition in 2012, this Asian brute of a climb has attracted high profile riders: Vincenzo Nibali won it this year in an astonishingly fast time of a little over 3 hours.
 For a race that starts at sea level and winds its way up to 3,275m, that is no mean feat.

 Another thing we like with Taiwan KOM is that the prize money for men and women is equal.
 Entry fees are reasonable too (5,000NTD or roughly £125).
-But I’m pretty sure EasyJet won’t get you there.
+But we’re pretty sure EasyJet won’t get you there.

 Eroica is a slice of cycling heritage – a celebration filled with live music, food, drink, moustaches and lots of nosing at finely buffed, well preserved relics.
 The bikes are worth admiring too.
 The ride is on the Sunday, so we wouldn’t go too hard on the Saturday night.
 Then again, it’s the suffering that counts, no?
-Where’s that Malbec.
+Where’s that Malbec?

 Yellow Jersey bicycle insurance policies cover your bike worldwide as standard and our travel insurance is specifically tailored to cover you for any medical expenses if you’re travelling abroad to take part in a cycle event – whether one of the monster events featured here, or a nice family ride with your nearest and dearest.